digitalmediabremen/documents/Directions_for_Concept_and_Project_Proposal.md

 - How will it be realized?
 - What technologies/materials are you using?
+- What technology exists already?
+What do you have to design/buid?
 - Is there something unique about the used tech?
 - How are you using technology?
 - What workshops do you need?